-The description of current and future external environment.
-The design of the traditional market development strategy in Bali Province involves four stages: conducting analysis and diagnosis of external strategic environment, both at present day (2017) and future (2018-2022); conducting analysis and diagnosis of current and future internal strategic environment; determining the business position; and formulating alternative business strategies and implications on marketing strategies.
+The Description of Current and Future External Environment.
+The design of the traditional market development strategy in Bali Province involves 4 stages: 1) conducting analysis and diagnosis of external strategic environment, both at present day (2017) and future (2018-2022); 2) conducting analysis and diagnosis of current and future internal strategic environment; 3) determining the business position; 4) formulating alternative business strategies and implications on marketing strategies.

-Analysis and diagnosis of present external strategic environment.
-What is meant by today is the year 2017-a condition and situation now being faced by traditional market business in

-Bali Province in doing their activity.
-To conduct an analysis of the external environment, namely, environmental opportunities and threats, interviews were conducted with 18 traditional market heads and 2 experts from the Department of Industry and Commerce, Level 1 Regional Government of Bali as a policy maker in the development of traditional markets in Bali Province.
-From the 20 people who have been successfully interviewed, nine key external variables that affect the performance can be identified.
-These nine variables are the income level per capita of Bali population, the inflation rate in Bali, the level of economic growth in Bali, government regulation, security stability, public attitude toward traditional market, information technology, bargaining power with buyer and competitor.
+Analysis and Diagnosis of Present External Strategic Environment.
+What is meant by today is the year 2017 - a condition and situation now being faced by traditional market business in Bali Province in doing their activity.
+To conduct an analysis of the external environment - namely environmental opportunities and threats, interviews were conducted with 18 traditional market heads and 2 experts from Department of Industry and Commerce, Level 1 Regional Government of Bali as a policy maker in the development of traditional markets in Bali Province.
+From the 20 people who have been successfully interviewed, 9 key external variables that affect the performance can be identified.
+These 9 variables are the income level per capita of Bali population, the inflation rate in Bali, the level of economic growth in Bali, Government Regulation, security stability, public attitude towards traditional market, information technology, bargaining power with buyer and competitor.
 The next analysis determines the size of effect or weight of each variable and the value (rating) reflecting the condition of each variable.
 Lastly, the combination of weight and ratings that generally depicts whether traditional market condition in Bali Province have opportunities or threats.